kaiser-data/kaiser-data/README.md

 ### `AI/ML Engineer` · `Physicist` · `Berlin 📍`

 Curious mind building production-grade AI, automation, and tools that actually work.<br/>
 PhD in Physics.
 3+ years in LLMs.
-6 hackathon wins in 2025.
+6 hackathon wins in 2025 — now building on that with 2026 wins, podiums & finalist placements.

 <br/>